Troubleshooting RSS feed issues in Seriously Simple Podcasting

 Missing or incorrect fields

-Sign into your WordPress Admin dashboard and go to Podcast > Settings > Feed Details
+Sign in to your WordPress Admin dashboard and go to Podcasting > Settings > Feed Details

 Double-check that your podcast's details have been entered in full.
 Leaving out important information will result in an error when attempting to validate your RSS feed.